SummaryRead the full fact sheet

 - Immunisations help to keep us healthy at work.
 They also keep the people you are working with, and the wider community, healthy too.

 - Some jobs have a higher risk of exposure to infectious diseases.
 If your job is one of these, it’s a good idea to check your immunisation status.

 - When you are immune to vaccine-preventable diseases, not only are you safe from infection but so are the people around you.

 Some jobs have a higher risk of exposure to , so read on to see if this is your job.
 And if it is, it’s a good idea to check your immunisation status.
 When you are immune to vaccine-preventable diseases, not only are you safe from infection but so are the people around you.

 Many jobs have a higher risk of exposure to infectious diseases, and for some, there is an even higher risk of spreading these diseases to people who are either too sick or too young to be immunised.
 These jobs include:

 - healthcare workers, aged care workers, disability care workers and childcare workers

 - people regularly working with children, older people or people with a disability in other capacities

 - people working with animals

-- emergency workers
+- emergency and essential services workers

 - people exposed to human tissue, blood, body fluids or sewerage.